 More than one endpoint can be associated with a single room resource; in this case, all the endpoints will receive the same meeting information.

-- When the meeting is about to start, the endpoint will display a button; participants in the room simply click the button and the endpoint will dial in to the meeting.
+- When the meeting is about to start, the endpoint displays a button; participants in the room simply click the button and the endpoint dials in to the meeting.

-The flow of information between the calendar/email service, One-Touch Join and the endpoint is shown in the following diagram (using G Suite and a Cisco endpoint as the example):
+The flow of information between the calendar/email service, One-Touch Join and the endpoint is shown in the following diagram (using Google Workspace and a Cisco endpoint as the example):

 The length of time taken for a meeting booked via Exchange or Google calendar to appear on the corresponding room endpoint depends on a number of factors, but is largely due to the number of endpoints in your deployment.

-As you add more endpoints, One-Touch Join will reduce the frequency of requests correspondingly.
-For a deployment of 4,000 endpoints (the maximum supported number), endpoints will be updated around every 12 minutes.
+As you add more endpoints, One-Touch Join reduces the frequency of requests correspondingly.
+For a deployment of 4,000 endpoints (the maximum supported number), endpoints are updated around every 12 minutes.
 This is because both Microsoft Exchange and Google limit the number of API requests that can be made to their calendar services in a 24-hour period.
-It is possible to change the 24-hour quota to increase the frequency of endpoint updates in larger deployments, but note that doing so may impact the performance of the Conferencing Nodes, so you may need to consider deploying a dedicated One-Touch Join platform.
-We recommend you discuss larger deployments with your Pexip authorized support representative first.

-- For G Suite deployments, you can change the 24-hour quota by Requesting an increase to API limits and then increasing the Maximum G Suite API requests, but this is a paid-for service.
+- For Google Workspace deployments, first request an increase to API limits and then increase the Maximum Google Workspace API requests, but note that this is a paid-for service.

-- For Exchange deployments, you can change the 24-hour quota by increasing the Find Items Request Quota.
+- For Exchange on-premises and Office 365 EWS API deployments, increase the Find Items Request Quota.

 All Conferencing Nodes in your deployment are capable of running One-Touch Join.
 However, the service will be in active operation on only those nodes that belong to a location that has been associated with a OTJ Endpoint Group (and when that Endpoint Group has been associated with an OTJ profile).